 The insurance policy that the transport company holds will cover damages to your car that occur when it is being unloaded, then it is in transit, and when it is being loaded.
 If there was damage to your car already like a leaking window or other issues, the transport company is not responsible for damage that happens related to these issues with your car that existed when the car was put on the transport.

-Your auto insurance policy will cover losses as well, but there may be limitations since you were not driving the car at the time.
+Your auto insurance policy will cover losses as well.
+However, wthere may be limitations since you were not driving the car at the time.
 You can call your insurance company and see what they have to say about covering losses that occur when your car is being transported to a new location and you are not driving it.
-This can help you plan for any extensions of coverage that you think that you might want to get or supplemental coverages that might be needed.
+This helps you plan for any extensions of coverage you want to get or supplemental coverages that might be needed.

 Some other items that you should consider when you are thinking about insurance coverage for your auto transport needs: